James Armstrong (engineer)

-James Armstrong OBE, FREng, FIStructE, FICE, FGS, MASCE was a British structural engineer born in 1947 in Cumbria and died in 2010.
+James Armstrong was a British structural engineer born in 1947 in Cumbria and died in 2010.

 Early life and education

-Armstrong was born in Cumbria in 1926 and read Civil engineering at the University of Glasgow.
+Armstrong was born in Cumbria in 1926 and read civil engineering at the University of Glasgow.

 Career

 After graduating in 1946, Armstrong undertook engineering training in Scotland in design and site supervision.
 He became head of foundations and special structures at Soil Mechanics Ltd (liquidated 2019).)
 In the early 1960s, he joined Harris & Sutherland (part of Jacobs Group since 2004) working on a prestressed concrete buoyant foundation for a sugar store in Guiana and the parabolic roof structure of the Commonwealth Institute in London.
 In 1963, he moved to BDP where he remained until he retired in 1989.
 He was head of civil and structural engineering and responsible for the Falklands airport, the Channel Tunnel terminal at Folkestone and gave expert evidence to Parliamentary Select Committees.